 Parts for Python, PHP, Ruby, Spark, Fortran, COBOL and C++ will be published when available.

-Recommendations to avoid vulnerabilities are ranked and the top 21 are placed in a table in clause 5.4, together with the vulnerabilities in clauses 6 and 7 that contain each recommendation.
+Recommendations to avoid vulnerabilities are ranked and the top 21 are placed in a table in subclause 5.4, together with the vulnerabilities in clauses 6 and 7 that contain each recommendation.

 The following vulnerabilities that were documented in clause 8 of version 2 are now documented as part of clauses 6 and 7.